At Insight, we believe that connecting with the right therapist is crucial to realizing your goals.

 Abby Kearns MSW, LCSW (she, her, hers)

-Abby has worked for a variety of nonprofit entities in both the Madison and Milwaukee geographical areas.
-She has over 17 years’ experience working with individuals, couples and families.
+Abby has over 20 years of experience working with individuals and couples throughout her career.
 Her philosophy of counseling is client-centered, based on respect for the individual and a belief in each person’s intrinsic value.
 She believes in the potential of the human spirit to rise above painful life situations.
-She believes it is her responsibility as a therapist to assess what the client’s needs are, to offer hope and support, and to empower them to make the necessary changes in their lives so they can reach their goals and realize their full potential.
-Abby’s practice focuses on; parent coaching, women, adolescents, LGBTQ population, couples and small group counseling.
-Her specialty areas include; parent coaching, trauma, adjustment issues, anxiety and panic disorders, depression, post-partum depression, life transitions, mood disorders, relationship problems, self-esteem issues, career/employment struggles and spiritual concerns.
+She believes it is her responsibility as a therapist to assess what the client’s needs are, to offer hope and support, and to empower them to make the necessary changes in their lives so they can lead a fulfilling life.
+Abby aims to help individuals reflect on what internal beliefs and schemas have impacted their life.
+She then creates a therapeutic space to challenge any maladaptive beliefs in an effort to create new thinking and behavioral patterns.
+Abby has specialty certifications and training in; parent coaching, trauma informed cognitive behavior therapy, addiction/substance use disorders, emotionally focused and Gottman couple’s therapy.
+Abby celebrates inclusion and practices cultural humility.
+She is comfortable working with all people including LGBTQ+, BIPOC, and polyamorous couples.

 Joe Lambert MA, LPC, CSAC (he, him, his)